William Franklin: Exile and death

-William Franklin sent a letter to his father, dated 22 July 1784, in an attempt at reconciliation.
-His father never accepted his position, but responded in a letter dated 16 August 1784, in which he states "[We] will endeavor, as you propose mutually to forget what has happened relating to it, as well we can."
-William saw his father one last time in 1785, when Benjamin stopped in Britain on his return journey to the U.S. after his time in France.
+Franklin sent a letter to his father, dated 22 July 1784, in an attempt at reconciliation.
+His father never accepted his Loyalist position, but he responded in a letter dated 16 August 1784, in which he states "[We] will endeavor, as you propose mutually to forget what has happened relating to it, as well we can."
+William saw his father one last time in 1785, when Benjamin stopped in England on his return journey to the U.S. after his time in France.
 The meeting was brief and involved tying up outstanding legal matters.
 In a reconciliation attempt, Benjamin also proposed that his son give land that he owned in New York and New Jersey to William's son Temple, who had served as Benjamin's secretary during the war and for whom the elder Franklin had great affection, in order to repay a debt William owed his father; in the event, William transferred the New York portion of the land.
 In his 1788 will, Benjamin left William virtually none of his wealth, except some nearly worthless territory in Nova Scotia and some property already in William's possession.
-He said that had Britain won the war, he would have had no wealth to leave his son.

-William died in 1813, and was buried in London's St Pancras Old Church churchyard.
-The grave is lost.
+He stated in the will that the way William "acted against me in the late war, which is of public notoriety, will account for my leaving him no more of an estate he endeavoured to deprive me of."
+William died on 17 November 1813, in London, and was buried in London's St Pancras Old Church churchyard.